Intuned/intuned-api-sdk-typescript/docs/models/operations/getjobrunsstatus.md

 # GetJobRunsStatus

-Current status of the job run
+Current status of the JobRun.

 ## Example Usage